washingtonstateuniversity/WSUWP-Build-Plugins-Public/tablepress/readme.txt

 For support questions, bug reports, or feature requests, please use the [WordPress Support Forums](https://wordpress.org/support/plugin/tablepress).
 Please [search](https://wordpress.org/support/) through the forums first, and only [open a new thread](https://wordpress.org/support/plugin/tablepress) if you don't find an existing answer.
 Thank you!

 = Requirements? =
-In short: WordPress 4.2 or higher, while the latest version of WordPress is always recommended.
+In short: WordPress 4.3 or higher, while the latest version of WordPress is always recommended.

 = Languages and Localization? =
-The plugin currently comes with the following translations:
-Brazilian Portuguese, Chinese (Simplified), Chinese (Taiwan), Czech, Dutch, English, Finnish, French, German, Hebrew, Icelandic, Italian, Japanese, Korean, Latvian, Polish, Russian, Serbian, Slovak, Spanish, Turkish and Ukrainian.

-Translations into other languages are always welcome!
-With the [Codestyling Localization](https://wordpress.org/plugins/codestyling-localization/) plugin, that's really easy.
-Just install the plugin, add your language, create the .po file, translate the strings, and create the .mo file.
-It will automatically be saved into the TablePress plugin folder.
-If you send me the .mo and .po files, I will gladly include them into future plugin releases.
-There is also a .pot file available in the "i18n" subfolder, which can be used e.g. with the [poEdit](http://www.poedit.net/) editor.
+TablePress supports the ["Translate WordPress" platform](https://translate.wordpress.org/).
+With that, translating is possible on a website from which so-called Language Packs are automatically generated and shipped to plugin users.
+For a list of existing Language Packs, please see the sidebar on the TablePress page in the [WordPress Plugin Repository](https://wordpress.org/plugins/tablepress/).

+It is therefore no longer necessary to generate and translate *.po and *.mo files manually.
+Instead, just go to the [TablePress translations page](https://translate.wordpress.org/projects/wp-plugins/tablepress), log in with a free wordpress.org account and start translating TablePress into your language.

+If you want to become a Translation Editor for your language, who can confirm or reject translation suggestions by other users, please get in touch.

 = Migration from WP-Table Reloaded =
 TablePress is the official successor of the WP-Table Reloaded plugin.
 It has been rewritten from the ground up and uses an entirely new internal structure.
 This fixes some major flaws of WP-Table Reloaded and prepares the plugin for easier, safer, and better future development.